singer-io/getting-started/docs/MIDDLEWARE_SPEC.md

 It should have a *configuration* file to be able to change its behaviour when run.

-A middleware, unlike a tap, should not have any *state* and be agnostic of the invocation environment.
+A middleware, like a tap, could have a *state*.
 A middleware could be implemented in any programming language.

 Usage
 ```
-middleware --config CONFIG
+middleware --config CONFIG --state STATE

 CONFIG is a required argument that points to a JSON file containing any
 configuration parameters the middleware needs.

+STATE is a optional argument that points to a JSON file containing the desired
+state of the middleware.
 ```

 Theoretically, you could have an infinite sequence of middlewares,